THE BRIGHT IDEAS BEACON

 Click the image above to read The Bright Ideas Beacon, April 2018 issue

 These students are enrolled in The Academy at Bright Ideas Press and are receiving training in journalism.
 This project is overseen by faculty advisor, Mrs. Jamie Anderson, who has four years experience with online homeschool student-run newspapers.
 With a journalism degree, a decade of radio and public relations work experience and twelve years of homeschooling, Mrs. Anderson has a wealth of knowledge to share with these students.

 Enter your email to download a PDF of the current issue of The Bright Ideas Beacon.

-Dylan George, a 16-year-old senior, is a reporter for The Bright Ideas Beacon.
-He lives on a small 18-acre farm in the Missouri Ozarks with his parents and one sister; they have two dogs, three cats, six goats and over 150 chickens, along with four beehives, which he harvests honey from at least once a year.
-While farm work isn’t his favorite thing to do, Dylan enjoys living in the country.
+Dylan George, a 16-year-old senior who lives on a small 18-acre farm in the Missouri Ozarks.
+He is glad to be serving as is the columns editor for The Bright Ideas Beacon this year.
+He lives with his parents and one sister; they have two dogs, three cats, thirteen goats, over 100 chickens, and a beehive from which he harvests honey from at least once a year.
+Dylan loves farm life and enjoys living in the country.
 His favorite subjects are math, especially statistics, along with geography and reading.
-He also enjoys playing the piano in his spare time and playing games with his family.
-His career interests include going into constitutional law and becoming a lawyer and politician, but he is keeping his options open while exploring other possible careers.
-He has been homeschooled since he moved to Missouri in 2012 and started taking classes online in 2014.
+He also finds pleasure in playing the piano in his spare time and playing games with his family.
+He has been homeschooled since his family moved to Missouri in 2012 and started taking classes online in 2014.
 While writing isn’t his passion, he enjoys working on the newspaper and giving back to Bright Ideas Press.